kubernetes-sigs/ingress2gateway/docs/emitters.md

 ```

 But, we would not allow anything resembling raw Envoy config, such as [Istio's EnvoyFilter](https://istio.io/latest/docs/reference/config/networking/envoy-filter/),
-because such a resource conflicts with Gateway API's goal of being implementation-neutral.
+because such a resource is out of scope of the Gateway API project.